Amsterdam and its surroundings: Holland by bike

 - The picturesque villages north of Amsterdam: Edam, Volendam and Marken

-- Haarlem, the "Beautiful of Holland"
+- Haarlem, the "Beauty of Holland"

 Day 1: Amsterdam

-Day 2: Volendam loop (78 km)
+Day 2: Volendam loop (61 km) or Haarlem loop (46 km

 Day 4: Zaandam loop (45 km)